jayanders123/ToyRobotChallenge/README.md

 ## Whilst Running the App

-Instructions are given during the session to help you use the tpy robot correctly.
+Instructions are given during the session to help you use the toy robot correctly.